andreagorsche/cooking-api/README.md

 * follow other chefs
 * filter recipes by special interest (e.g. type of cuisine)

-In order the create this functionalities the following apps were created:
+In order the create this functionalities the following apps were created in the Django REST Framework:
 * Profiles
 * Recipes
 * Comments